emporerofSerbia/WHSTechNotes/journal.md

+# September 20, 2024

+This is a free week

+# September 27, 2024

+Code isn't human.
+To talk to the machine, you need to language EXACTLY like how it wants.
+There can be no ambiguous, no unclear basis that a human could just assume over.
+Following instruction exactly as they are given is vital to learning how to code.
+There are many ways to teach, but there is only really one exact thing to teach.
+English classes differ from America to Britain, each with their own slang and vernacular, but in coding, there is only one, PRECISE language.

 # September 30, 2024

 Everyday for to start off my morning, I play wordle.
 It's not good for me, I know that much, but its latched onto me.
 I can't move on with